Brian D. Graifman

 - Supreme Court Litigation

-Mr. Graifman is active at the New York County Lawyers Association (NYCLA), where he is immediate past Co-Chair of the state Supreme Court Committee and co-hosts an annual reception for new, appointed, re-elected and elevated judges, serves on the Board of NYCLA Foundation, and is a member of the Federal Courts Committee and Appellate Courts Committee.
-At the N.Y.
-City Bar Association, he serves on the Judiciary Committee, where he previously served from 2013 to 2016, rating judges, and previously was on the Committee on State Courts of Superior Jurisdiction.
+Mr. Graifman is active at the New York County Lawyers Association (NYCLA), and has served as past Co-Chair of the state Supreme Court Committee (2013-2015), during which he co-hosted NYCLA’s annual Law Day Luncheon, and from 2017-2019 co-hosted NYCLA’s annual reception for new, appointed, re-elected and elevated judges.
+He also served on the Board of NYCLA Foundation (2015-2020), and is a past member of the Appellate Courts Committee and the Federal Courts Committee, which awarded him its 2013 David Hinshaw Award for conspicuous and outstanding service.
+At the New York City Bar Association, he sat on the Judiciary Committee (2013-2016, 2017-2020), interviewing and rating judges, and previously on the Committee on State Courts of Superior Jurisdiction.
+Mr. Graifman has played a role in shaping many court rules and forms.

 - New York Law School, New York, New York